Somerset

-Somerset is a rural county of rolling hills, the Blackdown Hills, Mendip Hills, Quantock Hills and Exmoor National Park, and large flat expanses of land including the Somerset Levels.
-There is evidence of human occupation from Paleolithic times, and of subsequent settlement by the Celts, Romans and Anglo-Saxons.
+There is evidence of Paleolithic human occupation in Somerset, and the area was subsequently settled by the Celts, Romans and Anglo-Saxons.
 The county played a significant part in Alfred the Great's rise to power, and later the English Civil War and the Monmouth Rebellion.
-The city of Bath is famous for its Georgian architecture and is a UNESCO World Heritage Site.
+In the later medieval period, its wealth allowed its monasteries and parish churches to be rebuilt in grand style; Glastonbury Abbey was particularly important, and claimed to house the tomb of King Arthur and Guinevere.
+The city of Bath is famous for its Georgian architecture, and is a UNESCO World Heritage Site.
+The county is also the location of Glastonbury Festival, one of the UK's major music festivals.